Yiewsley: Opening of the Grand Junction Canal 1794

 Yiewsley's agrarian way of life started to change with the opening of the Grand Junction Canal.
-Construction began with cuttings on Uxbridge Moor on 1 May 1793 and in early May at Brentford and Braunston.
+Construction began with cuttings on Uxbridge Moor on 1 May 1793, and in early May at Brentford and Braunston.
 From the Thames at Brentford to Hanwell, the canal was engineered from the River Brent.
 At Hanwell the canal parted from the Brent and was routed west, following the natural 100 foot contour to avoid the building of expensive and time consuming locks.
-It was cut through Yiewsley, turning north to follow the route of the River Colne, crossing over the Fray's River in an aqueduct at Cowley Lock.
+It was cut through Yiewsley, turning north to follow the route of the River Colne, crossing over the Frays River in an aqueduct at Cowley Lock.